JeffDeCola/RESTful-API-test/README.md

-`RESTful-API-test` is a very limited RESTful API in which you can GET and POST data via a CLI http client from a database.
+`RESTful-API-test` is a very limited RESTful API in which you can GET and POST data from a database via a CLI http client.

 Written in go using gin &amp; gorp.